UP | HOME

 }

-Since Spin 6 extended its syntax to support arbitrary atomic propositions, you may also need put the parser in --lenient mode to support these:
+Since Spin 6 extended its syntax to support arbitrary atomic propositions, you may also need to put the parser in --lenient mode to support these:

 ltl2tgba -s --lenient '(a < b) U (process[2]@ok)'